morucci/torosuke/README.md

 Torosuke retreives historical data for a given pair and computes a MACD analysis.

-There are two running modes:
+There are three running modes:

 - Live runner: Constantly fetch last candles and perform the analysis.
 - Histo runner: Retreive historical candles for a given pair.
 - Histo analyst: run historical analysis on historical candle.

-Torosuke stores fetched data and analysis in the `$pwd/store` directory.
+Torosuke stores fetched data and analysis in the `$cwd/store` directory.

 ## Live runner